nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `edit_s 3 t/Supplies Flour e/mark@example.com` replaced the 3rd supplier's tags to `Supplies Flour` and edited its email to `mark@example.com`

-### Editing an order : `edit_order` or `edit_o`
+### Editing an order: `edit_order` or `edit_o`

 Edits an order that is present in the order list.

 Syntax: ` edit_order INDEX [n/CUSTOMER_NAME] [l/CUSTOMER_LOCATION] [p/CUSTOMER_PHONE_NUMBER] [e/CUSTOMER_EMAIL] [d/DEADLINE] [q/QUANTITY] [f/FOOD_NAME] [s/STATUS] [r/REMARKS]…​`

-* Edits the order at the specific INDEX.
+* Edits the order at the specific `INDEX`.
 The index refers to the number shown in the orders list displayed.
 The index must be a positive integer 1, 2, 3, …
 * User is required to key in at least one of the optional fields.
 * Existing values will be replaced with the input values.
 * When editing remarks, the existing remarks of the order will be removed and replaced with the given remarks (editing of tags is not accumulative).